biopragmatics/oquat/docs/invalids/prefix/mp.md

-# MGI
+# mp: Mammalian Phenotype Ontology

+This page summarize the different resources that reference `mp` but use local unique identifiers that do not match the standard pattern of ^\d{7}$.
+Of the 3 resources,
-The following 1 variants were found: ['MP']
+1 variants on the standard prefix were found: ['MP'].

-## `cl`
+## `cl`: Cell Ontology

-Identifiers for this prefix are given correctly in Cell Ontology.
+Identifiers for this prefix are given incorrectly correctly in `cl`.

 | external_xref   |   usages_count | usages                                          |
 |-----------------|----------------|-------------------------------------------------|
 | `MP:19876834`   |              1 | [CL:0002488](https://bioregistry.io/CL:0002488) |

-## `uberon`
+## `uberon`: Uber Anatomy Ontology

-Identifiers for this prefix are given correctly in Uber Anatomy Ontology.
+Identifiers for this prefix are given incorrectly correctly in `uberon`.

 | external_xref   |   usages_count | usages                                                                                                                                                                                                                                                                                           |
 |-----------------|----------------|--------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------|